 Section 12 of the National Technology Transfer and Advancement Act (NTTAA) of 1995 requires Federal agencies to evaluate existing technical standards when developing new regulations.
 To comply with NTTAA, the EPA must consider and use "voluntary consensus standards" (VCS) if available and applicable when developing programs and policies unless doing so would be inconsistent with applicable law or otherwise impractical.

-Today's action on Delaware's One-Hour Ozone Nonattainment Demonstration for the Philadelphia-Wilmington-Trenton Ozone Nonattainment Area, does not require the public to perform activities conducive to the use of VCS.
+EPA believes that VCS are inapplicable to this action.
+Today's action on Maryland's One-Hour Ozone Attainment Demonstration for the Philadelphia Area does not require the public to perform activities conducive to the use of VCS.